brsh/SecureTokens/readme.md

 From there you can:

 Command                        | Description
 --- | ---
-Set-SecureTokenFolder   | Set (and save) the location of the files that hold secured tokens Get-SecureTokenFolder   | Returns the path to the tokens folder Add-SecureToken         | Add a token to the secured tokens file Get-SecureToken         | Returns the Token for the specified Name Get-SecureTokenList     | Returns the names of all tokens Get-SecureTokenHelp     | List commands available in the SecureTokens Module
+Set-SecureTokenFolder          | Set (and save) the location of the files that hold secured tokens Get-SecureTokenFolder          | Returns the path to the tokens folder Add-SecureToken                | Add a token to the secured tokens file Get-SecureToken                | Returns the Token for the specified Name Get-SecureTokenList            | Returns the names of all tokens Get-SecureTokenHelp            | List commands available in the SecureTokens Module New-STEncryptionCertificate    | Creates a new document encryption certificate Find-STEncryptionCertificate   | Returns certificates available for encryption Export-STEncryptionCertificate | Exports a document encryption certificate for later import Import-STEncryptionCertificate | Imports a document encryption certificate for use Remove-SecureToken             | Deletes an existing Token Rename-SecureToken             | Renames an existing Token to the specified Name

 The module will automatically show these commands on load (it runs Get-SecureTokenHelp) unless you use the `-ArgumentList $true` option of